iamdeepak2005/bank_churn/README.md

 This will start the frontend server and open the app in your browser (usually at http://localhost:3000).

 Backend Setup
-To set up the backend (Python with Flask/FastAPI), follow these steps:
+To set up the backend (Python with Django), follow these steps:

 Navigate to the backend directory: